What is Securities Law?

 Securities Exchange Act of 1934

-The Securities Act regulates the sales of securities from the company itself.
+The Securities Act of 1933 regulates the sales of securities from the company itself.
 Congress intended the Securities Exchange Act of 1934 to regulate sales between parties when no party is the issuer.
-This act regulates stock exchanges and securities markets on which securities are sold.
+This act regulates stock exchanges and securities markets on which securities are sold (such as the New York Stock Exchange).
 Any public company offering securities must also provide regular disclosures through annual and quarterly reports—and they must report important events and other information that would help people evaluate whether the securities are a good investment.

 Insider trading is another form of securities fraud.
 This occurs when someone has confidential information about a company’s finances and uses that information to inform decisions about whether to buy or sell stocks.

 The third form of securities fraud occurs when someone buys stock in a small company and spreads false information to encourage others to buy a large number of stocks.
 These purchases drive up the stock price, which allows the original purchaser to turn around and sell their stock at a profit.

 The SEC regulations authorize it to seek remedies for fraud, which helps investors recover the money they lose because of the fraud.
 State laws may also create remedies for fraud, which may require the fraudulent party to compensate investors for wrongdoing.